Order of Visit: High Point # 45

 Descending on rope teams

-By mid-day, we were all fatigued from the long night and intense morning.
-The sunshine overheard that seemed to be baking into our helmets as it reflected off the snow, and our rest breaks never seemed quite long enough to rejuvenate us.
+By midday, we were all fatigued from the long night and intense morning.
+The sunshine overhead seemed to bake into our helmets as it reflected off the snow, and our rest breaks never seemed quite long enough to rejuvenate us.

 When we finally reached our basecamp on the edge of the terminal moraine at 3:15 pm, we’d been moving for 16 long hours!
 Everyone was utterly exhausted, and it took all our energy just to cook and early dinner and eat before heading to bed.

-All told, it was a fine adventure though.
+All told, it was a fine adventure, though.
 Backpacking and climbing with a NOLS group was a novel experience for me, and the teamwork was unsurpassed.
 Everyone absolutely pulled their weight and cheered on their teammates during the tougher moments.
-And it was this camaraderie that made my Gannett Peaksexperience one I will never forget.
+And it was this camaraderie that made my Gannett Peak experience one I will never forget.

 DETAILS